Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 Tips:

-- Consult the CBI study on exporting immune-boosting botanicals to Europe for more information on this market and how to access it.
+- See the CBI study on exporting immune-boosting botanicals to Europe for more information on this market and how to access it.
 Consult our studies on digestive health and stress & anxiety health products to learn more about those market segments.

 - Find out about the local practices in your country in relation to botanicals supporting specific health goals.
 Traditional uses can be a good starting point when choosing new ingredients.
 For new ingredients, check if there is a history of medicinal use of at least 30 years.
 15 years of these years need to be in the EU.
 If you cannot find a history of safe use, find out if you can access the food supplement part of the market with your ingredient.